 Hosted voice allows you to pick up the phone even if your office experiences a service interruption.
 Cloud storage offsite means you can still get at the information you need even if you can’t physically access your own equipment.

-Cloud-based services enable your team to perform key services, no matter where they’re working from.
+Business cloud services enable your team to perform key services, no matter where they’re working from.
 Make sure you have a plan, no matter what happens.

 4) Frees Up Your IT Resources

 Beyond the worst-case scenario, moving to the cloud can lighten the load for your IT department, particularly if you take advantage of a managed service provider to help with day-to-day tasks like network monitoring and support.
 In a small business, it’s often a struggle to put out every fire—you’re in a reactive mode, responding to problems as they arise.

 The problem with a reactive approach to managing your infrastructure is that it doesn’t leave room for innovation.
 You’re not thinking ahead because you’re spending so much time figuring out how to deal with what has already happened.

 Shifting into a proactive mindset is imperative if you hope to deliver innovation to your business.
 Taking advantage of cloud-based monitoring and IT solutions can make that possible by offloading the reactive work and freeing up your tech team to focus on what’s coming next.

 For many businesses, the cost saving benefits of cloud computing is critical.
 Regardless of the size of your business, you can find significant savings through the reduction of spending on computer equipment, IT resources, software and more.